 There are a number of walking clubs in metropolitan and regional Victoria.
 Some cater for specific groups (such as women, dog walkers or bushwalkers), while others offer the opportunity to meet new people in your local area.
 Organisations to contact for further information include:

-- The Lost Dogs Home in Melbourne – they suggest you ‘get fit with a dog’.
-Contact them for more information about being a responsible dog owner
+- The Lost Dogs Home in Melbourne –suggests you ‘get fit with a dog’.
+Contact them for more information about being a responsible dog owner.

 - Parks Victoria – can provide suggestions and ideas for interesting walks in parks and reserves throughout Victoria.